 - Deferrals.
 The Deferred Compensation Plan permits deferrals of up to 90% of a participant's base salary and annual bonuses. - Matching Contributions by LP.
 Through January 31, 2009, LP made matching contributions equal to 3.5% of a participating employee's deferral amounts.
-In December 2008, LP's management determined to suspend matching contributions effective February 1, 2009. - Supplemental Credit.
-LP credits each participating employee's plan account with an amount that would have been contributed under LP's Retirement Account Plan and the profit sharing component of its 401(k) Plan if limits imposed under the Internal Revenue Code did not apply.
-The Retirement Account Plan supplemental credit will cease after 2009. - Make-up Credit.
-LP credits each participating employee's plan account with an amount that would have been contributed under LP's Retirement Account Plan and the profit sharing component of its 401(k) Plan had the participant not deferred compensation.
-The Retirement Account Plan make-up credit will cease after 2009. - Vesting.
+In December 2008, LP's management determined to suspend matching contributions effective February 1, 2009.

+- Supplemental Credit.
+LP credits each participating employee's plan account with an amount that would have been contributed under LP's profit sharing component of its 401(k) Plan if limits imposed under the Internal Revenue Code did not apply.
+The Retirement Account Plan supplemental credit ceased after 2009. - Make-up Credit.
+LP credits each participating employee's plan account with an amount that would have been contributed under LP's profit sharing component of its 401(k) Plan had the participant not deferred compensation.
+The Retirement Account Plan make-up credit was discontinued effective January 1, 2010 as a component of LP's discontinuation of its defined benefit plan. - Vesting.
 Participants are immediately vested in credits for their contributions and related earnings.
-Participants are vested in their rights to LP's matching contributions and related earnings after two years of service to LP and are vested in their rights to supplemental and make-up credits and related earnings in accordance with the vesting schedule of the Retirement Account Plan and profit sharing component of the 401(k) Plan.
+Participants are vested in their rights to LP's matching contributions and related earnings after two years of service to LP and are vested in their rights to supplemental and make-up credits and related earnings in accordance with the vesting schedule of profit sharing component of the 401(k) Plan.
 Participants will also become vested in LP's matching contributions, supplemental credits, and make-up credits upon reaching age 65 or immediately upon death, disability, or termination within 24 months following a change of control of LP. - Form of Payment.
 If a participant's employment with LP is terminated for any reason, the participant is entitled to receive his vested plan account balances, either in a lump sum or in the form of an annuity over a period of up to 15 years as designated by the participant, in accordance with the terms and conditions set forth in the plan.
 Participants may also receive distributions prior to termination in the event of emergencies or as otherwise specified in the plan. - Earnings on Account Balances.
 Amounts credited to participants' accounts are adjusted to reflect amounts of income, gain or loss as if the amounts held in such accounts had been invested in investment funds designated under the Deferred Compensation Plan and selected by the participants.
-The following table shows investment choices made by participants in the Deferred Compensation Plan as of 12/31/2009 and annualized returns for each investment choice for 2009:
+The following table shows investment choices made by participants in the Deferred Compensation Plan as of December 31, 2010 and annualized returns for each investment choice for 2010:

 Fund Performance

-Artio International Equity 23.64%
+Artio International Equity 8.82%

-T. Rowe Price Equity Income Fund 25.62%
+T. Rowe Price Equity Income Fund 15.15%

-T. Rowe Price Growth Stock Fund 43.25%
+T. Rowe Price Growth Stock Fund 16.93%

-T. Rowe Price Mid-Cap Growth Fund 45.44%
+T. Rowe Price Mid-Cap Growth Fund 28.06%

-T. Rowe Price Mid-Cap Value Fund 46.68%
+T. Rowe Price Mid-Cap Value Fund 16.45%

-PIMCO Total Return Fund 13.87%
+PIMCO Total Return Fund 8.86%

-Vanguard Institutional Index 26.63%
+Vanguard Institutional Index 15.05%

-Oppenheimer Main St Sm C Y 37.37%
+Oppenheimer Main St Sm C Y 23.72%

-T. Rowe Price Balanced Fund 28.28%
+T. Rowe Price Balanced Fund 12.51%